 6. Bad Kissingen

 Bad Kissingen goes way back to AD 801; this Lower Franconian district is home to a famous spa town of the same name once known for its healing mineral springs.
 It’s maintained its therapeutic reputation today and was where the Chinese Olympic football team trained for the 2008 Beijing Olympics.
-The German-Chinese Football Academy is still open today.
+The German-Chinese Football Academy is still open today.7.
+Weener

 Guess where the giggle-inducing Weener is – in the aptly named district of Leer.
 That’s right.
 This city on the banks of the River Ems near the Dutch border dates at least as far back as 951.